segejung/Web-Data-Scraper/GroupProject/Docs/DesignDocument.md

 # Design Document

 *This is the template for your design document.
-The parts in italics are concise explanations of what should go in the corresponding sections and should not appear in the final document.*
+The parts in italics are concise explanations of what should go in the corresponding sections and should not appear n the final document.*

 **Author**: Team112